leouieda/agu2017-oss/README.md

 issue with this approach is that updating the reference to include new contributors involves writing and publishing a new article.
-A better approach would be to cite a permanent archive of individual versions of the source code in services such as Zenodo (zenodo.org).
+A better approach would be to cite a permanent archive of individual versions of the source code in services such as [Zenodo](https://zenodo.org/).
 However, citations to these sources are not always recognized when computing citation metrics.
 In summary, the widespread development of reliable and robust open-source software relies on the creation of formal training programs in software development best practices and the recognition of software as a valid form of scholarship.

 ## License